My wife is a racist; she loves the white-meat from a hen but never a morsel of a Zulu cockerel.

-Luckily the good lady knew full well not to send me out axe in hand to gaaps the old hen; history would have panned out very differently.
-I might have lost a finger, not good for a future chiropractor, and she must have had visions of headless chickens flapping around the garden; and a lost future son-in-law.
+Luckily the good lady knew full well not to send me out axe in hand to slaughter the old hen; history could have panned out very differently.
+I might have lost a finger, not good for a future DC, and she must have had visions of headless chickens flapping around the garden; and a lost future son in-law.

 You will gather from all of this that I am a very bad chicken farmer.
 We lose a lot of birds but we get enough to enjoy eggs Hilton every morning; we breakfast like royalty, but the elderly stomachs are beginning to demand that we dine like paupers.

-Our newsletter is entitled "create a cyan zone" at your home, preserving both yourself, your family and friends, and Mother Earth for future generations.
+Our newsletter is entitled "create a cyan zone" at your home, preserving both yourself, the family and Mother Earth for future generations.
 We promise not to spam you with daily emails promoting various products.
-You may get an occasional nudge to buy one of my books!
+You may get an occasional nudge to buy one of my books.

 Here are the back issues.

 Did you find this page interesting?
-How about forwarding it to a friend, or book and food junkie; or, better still, a Facebook or Twitter tick would help.
+How about forwarding it to a friend, or book and food junkie?
+Better still, a Facebook or Twitter tick would help.

 56 Groenekloof Rd,